jmoiron/johnny-cache/docs/index.rst

 for eventual Python 3.3 support, Django 1.4 drops support for Python 2.4 and Django 1.5 will drop support for Python 2.5.

-Johnny 1.4 will maintain support for Django 1.1+ and Python 2.4-2.7, as previous releases have had no official deprecation policies.
+Johnny 1.4 will maintain support for Django 1.1+ and Python 2.4 thru 2.7, as previous releases have had no official deprecation policies.
 Future versions
 will: